Table of contents

 Is it possible to eat too much fiber?

 Not in a natural way.
 However, caution is advised with high-fiber food supplements.
 If you have been on a low-fiber diet for a long time, a sudden, extreme increase can initially lead to digestive problems.
 To avoid this, you shouldfiber contentin your dietincrease gradually.
-This allows your digestive system to slowly get used to the change.
-Since fiber binds water, you should also avoidsufficient fluid intakemake sure you drink enough.
+This will allow your digestive system to slowly get used to the change.
+As fiber binds water, you should also avoidsufficient fluid intakemake sure you drink enough.

 What are high-fiber foods?